ANIMALCARE GROUP PLC (“Animalcare” or the “Company”)

 The Principles of Corporate Governance

-We recognise the need for our governance practices and disclosures to continue to evolve in order to ensure that they support delivery of the Group strategy and the effective application of these principles.
-Our approach to governance provides a framework of clearly established roles, policies and procedures designed to support our compliance with the QCA Code, the AIM Rules and other legal, regulatory and compliance requirements which apply to the Group.
+We recognise the need for our governance practices and disclosures to continue to evolve so they fully support the delivery of the Group’s strategy and the effective application of the principles under the 2023 QCA Code.
+Our governance framework sets out clear roles, policies and procedures designed to ensure our compliance with the 2023 QCA Code, the AIM Rules and all other legal, regulatory and compliance requirements that apply to the Group.

 Supporting strategy through effective governance